karthik0010/Assuredoc/4-Reports/Schedule Reports.md

 To view a detailed flow report, follow these steps

+Select the desired Schedule report

 ![SR-3](./ReportsImage/SR-3.png)

-Select the desired Schedule report
+The user is then directed to the detailed structure of the flow (flow builder), with each node highlighted according to its status (passed or failed)

 ![SR-4](./ReportsImage/SR-4.png)

-The user is then directed to the detailed structure of the flow (flow builder), with each node highlighted according to its status (passed or failed).

-![SR-5](./ReportsImage/SR-5.png)

 Clicking on each suite node will display a detailed summary report.
 This report includes a pie chart illustrating the status, along with details such as the browser used for execution, start time, environment, executed by, duration, execution method, and a list of test cases with their corresponding status.

+![SR-5](./ReportsImage/SR-5.png)

+Users can download a detailed PDF report and CSV report by clicking the three dots.

 ![SR-6](./ReportsImage/SR-6.png)

-Users can download a detailed PDF report and CSV report by clicking the three dots.
+User can enable this toggle to view the failed test steps.

 ![SR-7](./ReportsImage/SR-7.png)

-User can enable this toggle to view the failed test steps.

-![SR-8](./ReportsImage/SR-8.png)

 User can click this option to report a bug when it is enabled; otherwise, the option will appear disabled.
 To enable this option, each user must integrate their Jira account by providing unique inputs

+![SR-8](./ReportsImage/SR-8.png)

+By clicking the three dots, users can download flow PDF, flow CSV, and flow screenshot PD

 ![SR-9](./ReportsImage/SR-9.png)

-By clicking the three dots, users can download flow PDF, flow CSV, and flow screenshot PDF.